madeindjs/workflow.ts/README.md

 }
 ```

-Now we'll use the `Node.update` method wich take two parameters:
+Now we'll use the `Node.update` method which take two parameters:

 - an `NodeInterface` interface which contains properties to update
-- an `UpdateOptions` interface which conatins the SQL `WHERE` constraint
+- an `UpdateOptions` interface which contains the SQL `WHERE` constraint

 Then `Node.update` return a `Promise` like many Sequelize methods.